Narita Airport Terminal 1 Station: History

-Originally built for the planned Narita Shinkansen, the station opened on 19 March 1991.
-Before this, there was also a station named Narita Airport Station, which was served only by Keisei and connected with the airport terminal by bus.
-The former station was renamed Higashi-Narita Station on the same day the present airport station was opened.
+There was previously a station named Narita Airport Station, which was served only by Keisei and connected with the airport terminal by bus, since a future station connecting directly to the airport terminal was reserved for the future Narita Shinkansen.
+It was renamed Higashi-Narita Station on the same day that Narita Airport Terminal 1 Station opened.

+Originally built for the planned Narita Shinkansen, Narita Airport Terminal 1 Station opened on 19 March 1991.

 On 17 July 2010, the same day that Skyliner limited express services began operations on the Narita Sky Access Line, the layout of Keisei Line platforms and concourses was changed.
 For details, see "Station layout" section above.
 The station also received a station number for Keisei services on that date; Narita Airport Terminal 1 Station was assigned station number KS42.